 The time to return to Toronto approaches (urgh), and with that comes the imperative to revisit the Big Hairy Problem left bobbing in our wake upon departing last July, just a few days ago, it seems.
 The stove.
 God save us, the stove.
 Avid readers will recall the saga of our new slide-in range, how it was precisely 30 inches wide, which made it exactly 1/8 inch too wide for the exquisitely tailored space left behind by its 29 and 7/8 inch-wide predecessor, and how this left us with a brand new appliance sitting awkwardly in the middle of our kitchen floor:

 That’s how we left it, and I’m assuming that meanwhile, no benevolent deity or deities have interceded on our behalf.
 I’m assuming that it’s still there, waiting, implacable, defiant, insolent, and no more willing to squeeze itself into the available space than it was when we left.
 Which is kind of funny, actually, looked at in a certain way, though Kathy doesn’t think so.
-Nope, she doesn’t think it’s at all giggle-worthy.
+Nope, she doesn’t see it that way at all.
 Intolerable, would be more like it.
 Intolerable, and in need of a rapid fix, and If I thought we were going to be living with this issue for weeks dragging into months after we get back, I needed to give my head a good long shake.
 She’ll see us both hanged first, capisce?

 So we’re making phone calls, trying to line things up for when we return, hoping to get our kitchen back just as quickly as possible, after which we can put it all behind us and never speak of it again, to which end, believe it or not, there’s good news!
 Yes, the guys who produced the diamond-hard Caesarstone ™ countertop assure us, the stuff can be trimmed.
 It’s not really tougher than diamonds, you know.
 They’ve got just the circular saw for the job, no worries, I mean, It’ll cost a few hundred, not gonna sugar coat it for you, but sure, it’s doable.
 Likewise, yes, the cabinet guys tell me, calling up the schematics for our very kitchen, still stored on their system – really helpful guys, I should add, and worthy of a plug, the outfit is called White Knight – anyway, yes, that piece of trim on the side that determines the width of the space is definitely detachable, it’s screwed on from the inside, not glued as I’d feared, and I can do it myself, the drawers come out easily to give me access.
 If there’s any unsightly space after the new stove slides in, they can give me a new, thinner piece of trim, no big whoop, wouldn’t cost much.
 I was so happy I could’ve kissed the guy.
 Hooray!